 Leading the baseball program at San Jacinto College means more than performing a job for Tom Arrington.
 The way he sees it, he has an obligation to both the College and his players to help them continue their development and extend their playing career.
 So far, so good for Arrington, who took over the San Jacinto College program as head coach prior to the 2001 season.
 Since then, San Jacinto College has made nine trips to the National Junior College Athletic Association (NJCAA) JUCO World Series, including four appearances in the national title game, culminating as the national runner-up in 2003, 2004, 2010, 2012, 2016 and 2017.
 His 37 wins at the JUCO World Series is an all-time record, as is his 59 total games played at the prestigious national tournament.

-Last season, San Jac recorded a 43-21 overall record, returning to the JUCO World Series for the 23rd time in school history.
-Riley Smith was selected in the 31st round of the Major League Baseball First- Year Player Draft, eight players earned post-season honors, 10 players were selected to participate in the Texas / New Mexico All-Star game, and a record 16 student-athletes signed National Letters of Intent to continue their education and baseball careers at four-year universities.
+In 2015, San Jac recorded a 43-21 overall record, returning to the JUCO World Series for the 23rd time in school history.
+Riley Smith was selected in the 31st round of the Major League Baseball First-Year Player Draft, eight players earned post-season honors, 10 players were selected to participate in the Texas / New Mexico All-Star game, and a record 16 student- athletes signed National Letters of Intent to continue their education and baseball careers at four-year universities.

 2014 produced a 30-win season for San Jac as the team went 32-28 overall, and 20-20 in conference play.
 Five players earned postseason awards, led by Josh Palacios and Matt Eureste who were named to the all-Region XIV team.
 In addition, Toller Boardman, Austin Homan and Josh Croft earned a spot on the all-Conference team.
 In June, six players were selected in the 2014 Major League Baseball (MLB) First-Year Player Draft.